jorgeramira/ha-plant-tracking/README.md

 WHERE interval_days IS NOT NULL
   AND interval_days >= 2;  -- CHANGE THIS: Minimum days between waterings
 ```
-> Note**: you can limit the start and end range of the period over which to calculate the average by changing the WHERE statement.
+> Note: you can limit the start and end range of the period over which to calculate the average by changing the WHERE statement.
 I added this to the code because I move a few of my plants to a self-watering system, and the averages would be skewed due to this.
 So, I can limit the average calculation to the date before I started using the self-watering system.

 > The SQL Integration has a bug when you return a date/datetime, and the resulting sensor can only be used as a string and not as an actual datetime.
 Because I was planning to use this sensor to track when each plant was last watered, I'm returning a number which represents the number of days that have passed instead of the date.
 I will calculate the actual date in the dashboard.
 They are still working on a fix for this.